Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

  2. Add offset to x-coordinate (done) and y-coordinate(TODO) in formula calculation.
 Conversion to world/camera coordinate system
  2. Record new data with 3/6 anchors

+ # 13 March, 2024

+Trying to integrate object detection.

+Best perfomrance, but less accurate if YOLOv4-tiny.
+Better to use normal YOLOv4, but this has large impact on performance.
+However usage of CUDA helped to improve performance.

+To use more recent YOLO, like v8, there is a need to convert .pt to .onnx first.
+This can be done using python script.
+Necessary libraries: torch, ultralytics
+There is also another way how to make yolov8.pt to be used in c++: https://pytorch.org/tutorials/advanced/cpp_export.html